Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 Spring Birds Not Far From Home

 Spring is a lovely time of the year.
-It's a season of new growth, and the return of many migrant birds.
-This was my first spring as a bird photographer so I didn't know what to expect.
+It's a season of new growth and the return of many migrant birds.
+This was my first spring as a bird photographer, so I didn't know what to expect.
 It turned out to be a fantastic season for bird photography.
 I was thrilled to be able to see and capture a multitude of birds in a wooded area near my house.
 Let's have a look at some of these spring birds.

 I like the red dogwood branches scattered throughout the photo.
 It adds a touch of bright colour to the otherwise brown and grey colour scheme.

-I also saw Woodpeckers in the winter time.
+I also saw Woodpeckers in the wintertime.
 It was nice seeing them again in the spring.
 You could always tell when they're nearby by their wood pecking sounds.

 This photo shows a nice profile shot of a Woodpecker.
-The only negative thing about it is that it is not a very close up photo of one.
-I had a chance to photograph one up close but all of my photos turned out blurry.
+The only negative thing about it is that it is not a very close-up photo of one.
+I had a chance to photograph one up close, but all of my photos turned out blurry.
 Better luck next time!

 Apparently, these birds get their name from their distinctive calls that sound like cats.
 I didn't get a chance to hear it to confirm whether this was true or not.
 I was just happy I got a clear shot of it.
-The photo is slightly dark and it's a bit tough making out the details.
+The photo is slightly dark and it's a bit tough to make out the details.
 Overall, though, I was pleased to have photographed this unique bird.

 Blue Jays are another one of my favourite birds.
-I love their beautiful blue plumage, and their crest.
+I love their beautiful blue plumage and their crest.
 This one is clearly hiding from me.
-I wished that I got a photo of its full head, where I could see its eyes.
+I wished that I got a photo of its full head where I could see its eyes.
 However, this photo does show how pretty their coat is.

 Song Sparrows are little brown birds that are sometimes easy to miss as they blend in with their environment.
-I was luck to capture this one resting on a branch.
+I was lucky to capture this one resting on a branch.
 I love how you can clearly see its eyes and how the photo shows nice detail in them.

 I love these birds.
 They are so beautiful with their bright yellow feathers.
 They certainly pop out from the background.
 I happened to catch this one as it's stretching its neck.
 It seems like the bird has quite a long neck.
 A very different kind of photo for sure!

-Robins were also spotted in the winter time in Kingston.
+Robins were also spotted in the wintertime in Kingston.
 It was nice to see them again in the spring.

 © 2018 Simon Lam